jmilabs/dev-setup/readme.md

 1. In your terminal type, `brew install tmux`.

-2. To verify your installation, type `brew list | grep "zsh"`.
+2. To verify your installation, type `brew list | grep "tmux"`.
 You should see `tmux` as an output.

 ## Sublime Text 2